First of all: What exactly is profiling?

 According to the GDPR, you are not allowed to create any user profiles, without having the permission of the actual user to do that.

-However, if you select the checkbox, you will begin to receive data from your users, based on their result or, if you used tags, based on the answers they have given.
+However, if you select the checkbox, you will begin to receive data from your users, based on their results or, if you used tags, based on the answers they have given.

 If you enable the option, in order for your website to be GDPR compliant, make sure to ask for your visitor's permission to collect their data, in any place that they have to type in their email address or their phone number.

-You have enabled the option to receive their data, and you plan on sending future personalized offers to that visitor, based on his result and answers from the quiz.
+The checkbox will appear in the form.
+Now you have enabled the option to receive their data, and can send future personalized offers to that visitor, based on his result and answers from the quiz:

-In this way, they will know what's going on, and they can decide for themselves if they want to receive personalized offers or not.
+In this way, the visitors will know what's going on, and they can decide for themselves if they want to receive personalized offers or not.